tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-the-sql-server-backup-foundation-of-any.md

 For backups in DR to be useful, we must test them by restoring them on a consistent schedule.
 Every backup has differences as does every database.
 Those differences are the state of the data and the state of the hardware when the backup was taken.
 Hardware problems can cause torn pages in a database and these issues will follow through to the backups.
 If a backup was completely successful and things like CHECKSUM (defined earlier) are not used to log errors, a backup can possibly fail to restore successfully and more importantly, become useless in a recovery plan.
 Best practice would be to restore every Full Backup and test the recovering levels of differentials and log backups in a Full Recovery model.

 Automating these restore tests can help the process greatly.
 SQL Server Integration Services has the facilities to do this for you.
-Let’s look at a method with SSIS that can accomplish automating the restore process and reporting.
+Let's look at a method with SSIS that can accomplish automating the restore process and reporting.

 > Note: large databases will add complexity and even inabilities to use these methods.
 File backups and other means that prevent automation will apply but should not forego testing by restoring.